BrisaDiaz/Mern-stack-delivery-app/README.md

 ## Environment variables

 URI =  The conecction string to mongoDB.
-SECRET= The custom secret key for the JSON web tokens
+SECRET= The custom secret key for JSON web tokens

 ## Backend